-- Performing data analysis and interpret the results to identify vulnerabilities, threats and risks to an organization.
+- Performing data analysis and interpret the results to identify vulnerabilities, threats and risks to an organisation.

 - Configure and use threat-detection tools.

-- Secure and protect applications and systems within an organization.
+- Secure and protect applications and systems within an organisation.

 This important certification tackles defensive security, when it comes to offensive there’s no better than the globally renowned Certified Ethical Hacker, CEH v10, created and certified by the EC-Council, the International Council of E-Commerce Consultants.